mozilla/openbadges-discovery/README.md

 Available parameters are:

 * COOKIE_SECRET: **required** Should be a large, unguessable string.
+* URL: **required** The url (protocol, host, port) where your app lives.
+This is used as the Persona audience, and must match what you see in your browser's url bar exactly.
 * PORT: *optional* Port the server will run on.
 Defaults to 3000.
 * DEV: *optional* Run in development mode.
 Defaults to false.